Best Online MBA in Accounting Programs

 Financial Examiner

-Financial examiners often fulfill auditing and compliance roles.
+Financial examiners fulfill auditing and compliance roles.
 They ensure their employers operate within guidelines stipulated by local, state, and federal governments.
-They assess the financial condition of their organizations and often review balance sheets, expense reports, and loan documentation.
-Some may also evaluate internal assets and liabilities.
+They assess the financial condition of their organizations through the review of balance sheets, expense reports, and loan documentation.
+Financial examiners may also evaluate internal assets and liabilities.

 10th Percentile Median Annual Pay 90th Percentile